doubleII/Test/Git.md

 ## Move directory from one repository (repo1) to another (repo2), preserving the history

+*Use separate branch and after successful pushing the projectA make pull request into master.*

-1. first, you need to have a clean clone of the source code.
+1. First, you need to have a clean clone of the source code.
 Clone or update repo1 and repo2

 ```bash
 git pull